cyberomin/cyberomin.github.io/_posts/2015-11-22-devfestse.markdown

 ---
 layout: post
-title:  "Fixing the server_names_hash_bucket_size problem in Nginx"
+title:  "Uyo DevFest, Git and GitHub"
-date:   2015-10-18 01:09:00
+date:   2015-11-22 04:05:00
-categories: tips, nginx
+categories: conference, talk
-description: "Fixing the server_names_hash_bucket_size problem in Nginx"
+description: "Over the last one year, I have had the opportunity to preach the gospel of Git and GitHub in different conferences and meetings across Nigeria.
+From organising the Lagos GitHub Meetup to speaking at Google Developer Groups events and Dev Festivals."
 ---

 Over the last one year, I have had the opportunity to preach the gospel of Git and GitHub in different conferences and meetings across Nigeria.
-From organising the [Lagos GitHub Meetup](http://lagosmeet.github.io/) to speaking at Google Developer Groups events and Dev Festivals.
+From organising the [Lagos GitHub Meetup](http://lagosmeet.github.io/) to speaking at [Google Developer Groups](http://devblog.gdglagos.com/2015/07/git-with-programme-this-saturday.html) events and [Dev Festivals](http://devfestse.com/#!/speakers/4).

-I have also tutored at an event geared towards tech diversity and inclusion like the Rails Girls meetup.
+I have also tutored at an event geared towards tech diversity and inclusion like the [Rails Girls meetup](http://railsgirls.com/lagos).
 The journey thus far has been amazing.
 The enthusiasm with which participants accept these meetings is nothing short of awesome.

 This past weekend I was in Uyo, Akwa Ibom State, to speak to about 300 persons about Git and GitHub.
 The Uyo GDG(Google Developer Group), organised what I’ll call the biggest and largest technology event in both the South-South and South Eastern zone of the country.